How to Improve Your Guitar Solos by Avoiding These 5 Rookie Mistakes

-4. Starting all your lead phrases on the same beat
+4. Starting all your phrases on the same beat

-A lot of beginner guitarists, when they improvise guitar solos, they always start each of their phrase at the same beat of the bars.
-Whether that’s on the first beat, or the 3rd.
+A lot of beginners, guitar solos when they improvise, they always start each of their phrase at the same beat of the bars.
+Whether that’s on the first beat or the 3rd.
 This makes the improvisation sound more boring, and less exciting than if you had more variation in the solo.

 Try to start your phrases on a different beat of the bar by actively accounting as you play.
 And starting either slightly before or after the beat.
 The more you practice this, the easier you will find it to add variation to your solos by creating more interesting phrases beginnings.